moodle-an-hochschulen/moodle-auth_ldap_syncplus/UPGRADE.md

 Visual checks
 -------------

-* There aren't any additional visual checks in the Moodle GUI needed to upgrade this theme.
+* There aren't any additional visual checks in the Moodle GUI needed to upgrade this plugin.